 Approximately six out of every 10 countries lack adequate systems for counting births and deaths.
 Every misclassified or unrecorded [maternal or neonatal] death is a lost opportunity to ensure other mothers and babies don’t die in the same way.
-Lwala Community Alliance is on a mission to build the capacity of rural communities to advance their own comprehensive wellbeing.
+Lwala Community Alliance is on a mission to build the capacity of rural communities in Kenya to advance their own comprehensive wellbeing.

 Lwala works to achieve its goals by empowering Community Health Workers (CHWs) with digital data collection tools to track at-risk patients, better understand their needs, and treat them faster.
 Every month, Lwala’s CHWs log thousands of patient interactions on the CommCare platform, the most widely used digital case management platform for frontline health workers in the world, and many types of inconsistent or problematic data can find their way into mission-critical datasets.